strmprivacy/docs/docs/03-quickstart/03-data-contracts/01-simple-schema.md

                     "type": "STRING",
                     "name": "User Name",
                     "avroName": "UserName",
-                    "doc": "we use an event contract to define that this is private" },
+                    "doc": "we use a data contract to define that this is private" },
                 {
                     "type": "STRING",